Tag Archive for: Parenting Advice

 BP Transitions - 03It is true that younger is better when it comes to joining a Montessori program.
 Starting as a toddler or a young three-year-old gives children the best opportunity to benefit from the enriched, carefully prepared classroom environment.
 As Montessori educators, we understand that the time between birth and age six is the most critical in a human being’s development.
 During this stage of growth, children go through rapid changes and develop the most important aspects of their personality and intellect.

 Dr. Maria Montessori discovered that much of this change occurs through active experiences children have with their environment — at home, outside, or at school.
 Children between the ages of three and six go through what Dr. Montessori called “sensitive periods,” periods where they are naturally primed to absorb skills and knowledge in a wide range of areas.
-During these sensitive periods children can, for example, effortlessly acquire language skills (including learning to write and read), develop what is now called “executive function skills”(such as sustaining concentration, learning self-control, and strengthen their working memory), learn to interact graciously with others, and refine all their senses.
+During these sensitive periods children can, for example, effortlessly acquire language skills, develop what is now called “executive function skills”(such as sustaining concentration, learning self-control, and strengthen their working memory), learn to interact graciously with others, and refine all their senses.

 BP Transitions - 04While some of these sensitive periods begin at birth, four-year-old children are still in the midst of this amazing time.
 We regularly see four-year-olds join our class and become drawn to the materials on our shelves; they quickly begin “working” and become acclimated to their new environment.
 With the right support at home and at school, you’ll be surprised by how much joy both you and your child will get from his Montessori experience!